 The Afrikaans common name of witleeubekkie (white snapdragon) matches the colour of this specimen although pink and mauve ones also occur and the name mauve nemesia also exists.

 Another Afrikaans name, maagpynblommetjie (little stomach ache flower) is confusing, as no indications could be found in the available literature of medicinal uses.
 Does it cause of relieve such aches?
-Surely not from looking at it!
 Finding someone who has eaten some, even in the interests of science, may take time.